osoner/countly-documentation/references/datasheets.md

         <td width=550 valign=top><p>Countly is an extensible, open source mobile
         analytics solution for mobile application developers.
-It tracks applications, customer behaviour or game mechanics - so you can focus on increasing user loyalty and engagement. </p>

-        <p>This document explains different installation and configuration
+It tracks applications, customer behaviour or game mechanics - so you can focus on increasing user loyalty and engagement.
+This document explains different installation and configuration
-        scenarios in order to let you benefit from Countly more.
-It also explains sharding, a method to increase performance for Enterprise Edition</p>
+        scenarios in order to let you benefit from Countly more.</p>

 <center><p><a class="sign-in" href=/products/editions/download>Download now</a></p></center>